mit-quest/necstlab-damage-segmentation/README.md

 * Inside of `ingest_data_to_gcp.py` is stack-specific fixes to naming errors.
 You will have to edit that file for new scans with naming errors.
 * instead of using the `--zipped-stack` argument, `--zips-dir` can be used instead with `ingest_data_to_gcp.py` to ingest a directory of zip files.

+## Preparing a dataset for training and testing of a segmentation model

+Prerequisite artifacts:
+* Annotated stacks (in a GCP bucket) that we will use to create the dataset
+* A dataset configuration file (on your local machine)

+Infrastructure that will be used:
+* A GCP bucket where the segmented stacks will be accessed from
+* A GCP bucket where the prepared dataset will be stored
+* A GCP virtual machine to run the training on

+### Workflow

+1. If the stacks are not in a GCP bucket, see the previous workflow `Copying the raw data into the cloud for storage and usage`.
+1. Use Terraform to start the appropriate GCP virtual machine (`terraform apply`).
+1. Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been created named `<project_name>-<user_name>` where `<project_name>` is the name of your GCP project and `<user_name>` is your GCP user name.
+1. To create a dataset, SSH into the virtual machine `<project_name>-<user_name>`, start tmux (`tmux`), `cd` into the code directory (`cd necstlab-damage-segmentation`), and run `pipenv run python3 prepare_dataset.py --config-file configurations/data_preparation.yaml`.
+1. Once dataset preparation has finished, you should see the folder `<gcp_bucket>/datasets/<dataset_ID>-<timestamp>` has been created and populated, where `<dataset_ID>` was defined in `configurations/data_preparation.yaml`.
+1. Use Terraform to terminate the appropriate GCP virtual machine (`terraform destroy`).
+Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been destroyed.

 ## Segmenting damage of a set of stacks

 Prerequisite artifacts: